-How the Rising Action Works in a Story: Definition and Examples of This Dramatic Structure Element
+Rising Action: Definition and Examples of This Dramatic Structure Element

 First, a brief summary, in case you’re not familiar with the story.
 In a dystopian future, Wade Watts spends most of his time in a virtual reality world called the OASIS.
 Halliday, the rich and famous creator of the OASIS, has died, and he’s left an elaborate puzzle hidden in this virtual world to determine who will inherit his fortune and control of the OASIS.
 Wade stumbles upon the first clue, then races thousands of other hopeful puzzle-solvers to win the game.

-The climactic choice/crisis: Go it alone OR share the winnings from the game with his friends.
+The climactic choice/crisis: Go it alone and win the prize, OR accept help and share the winnings from the game with his friends?

 The winnings, in Ready Player One, include billions of dollars, plus full administrative control of the OASIS.
 It’s everything Wade Watts has ever wanted.
 Why on earth would he even be tempted to share that?